 Overworking may seem like it is a great way to impress your management and your immediate boss in the short term, but it is the exact recipe for ruining your health in the long run.
 Working too much can make you hate the job you once loved doing.

 You should be happy waking up and going to work and that isn’t possible when the same job drags you down mentally and physically.
 Take stringent measures like time tracking your physical presence at work and managing your day properly.
-This can include getting certain software via a VPN that can allow you to critically examine the time you spend on tasks and present a proper report to your manager detailing whether you need help or not.
+This can include getting certain software through a secure VPN connection that can allow you to critically examine the time you spend on tasks and present a proper report to your manager detailing whether you need help or not.

 Remember, a resource is only useful to a company when they are operating at their best and they can’t do that if they aren’t sleeping well, not eating well, having trouble at home, and not relaxing.
 So do yourself and your organization a fever and take the time you need to recover from the grueling stress of everyday work routines.